 All teams are required to pass a full technical inspection prior to participating in practice pulls or competing in any Performance Competition.
-This process is broken into two independent portions: Initial Weigh-in and a Detailed Technical Inspection.
+This process is broken into two portions: Initial Weighin and a Detailed Technical Inspection.
 Teams will have until the start of the Tractor Pull to correct any non-compliance.

-Technical Inspections for A-Teams will verify compliance to the 2017 Rules for A-Teams.
-IF THERE ARE ANY QUESTIONS OR CONCERNS ON THE RULING OF A TECHNICAL INSPECTOR, PLEASE STATE YOUR CONCERNS TO THE LEAD TECHNICAL INSPECTOR OR THE RULES CHAIR:
+Technical Inspections for A-Teams will verify compliance to the 2018 competition rules for A-Teams.
+IF THERE ARE ANY QUESTIONS OR CONCERNS ON THE RULING OF A TECHNICAL INSPECTOR, PLEASE STATE YOUR CONCERNS TO THE LEAD TECHNICAL INSPECTOR OR THE RULES CHAIR.